helpfulrobot/quadra-digital-silverstripe-event-management-module/README.md

 * Place the module directory in the sites web root (i.e. at the same level as /mysite)
 * Run a /dev/build and /?flush=all against the website

+## Configuration
+* Custom Colours - You can modify the primary and secondary colour definitions in /scss/layout.scss, install and run gulp and voila, colour coded event templates

 ## Licence
 This module uses the BSD 3-Clause license.
 See the [LICENCE.md](/LICENCE.md) file for the full licence.